DennisDean/HapSource/README.md

 HAP's motivating idea is to use a context free language description of pulsatile data to derive a data parser.
 The data parser implictly converts the times series to a graph.
 The graph representation motivates the analysis and is represented as a text string, which we define as a pulsicon.
 A description of the implementation follows.
 More details regarding the underlying theory can be found in my thesis.

-Dean II, DA, (2011) *Integrating Formal Language Theory with Mathematical Modeling to Solve Computational issues in Sleep and Circadian Applications*, Doctoral Dissertation, Intercampus Biomedical Engineering and Biotechnology Program, University of Massachusetts
+Dean II, DA, (2011) [*Integrating Formal Language Theory with Mathematical Modeling to Solve Computational issues in Sleep and Circadian Applications*](http://dl.acm.org/citation.cfm?id=2231315), Doctoral Dissertation, Intercampus Biomedical Engineering and Biotechnology Program, University of Massachusetts

+More details regarding the implementation can be found in the supplementary materials of the following article.

+Dean II, DA, Adler, GK, Nguyen, DP, Klerman, EB, [Biological Time Series Analysis Using a Context Free Language: Applicability to Pulsatile Hormone Data](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0104087), PLoS One, 2014

 ##HAP_Analysis Program
 Overview.
 The HAP_Analysis Program is a tool developed to apply HAP analysis to a data set stored in a MATLAB structure.
 The graphical user interface includes sections for selecting data, for performing HAP analysis, and for application functions.
 The user can: